Missouri Divorce Laws

 Missouri Divorce Details

 Some couples go through a long courtship period before getting married.
-The average length of an engagement is around sixteen months, however, it can be a lot quicker to get a divorce especially in Missouri.
+The average length of an engagement is around sixteen months, however, it can be a lot quicker to get a divorce, especially in Missouri.

 If you have lived in Missouri for at least 90 days then you can file for a no-fault divorce.
 A judge will wait 30 days and if no one is contesting the divorce it will be granted.
 That means from start to finish it only takes a minimum of 120 days to end your Missouri marriage if there are no complications.
-However, it is those complications which can prolong the divorce proceedings in Missouri.
+However, it is those complications that can prolong the divorce proceedings in Missouri.

 Grounds for Divorce in Missouri